Extremal metrics for the Paneitz Operator on closed four-Manifolds: Conformally Extremal Metrics

 Note that the multiplicity of $\lambda_2(P_{g_r})$ is $5$.
 As a consequence of Corollary \ref{Consecutive}, we know that the round metric $g_r$ on $\mathbb{S}^4$ cannot maximize more than $4$ consecutive conformal eigenvalues.
-This gives Theorem \ref{Main5}.
-More precisely,
+We state this observation as a proposition.